twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## User data
 “FontCreator uses several data files for advanced settings and customizations.
 Normally most files are stored in a system folder where they cannot be changed.”
 In order to edit most files directly it must have administrator permissions.
 * **bookmarks.txt** (version 4.5 until 6.5) – Includes bookmarks used in `TFONTOVERVIEWFORM`.
 Created automatically after exiting the program.
 * **CompositeData.xml** (version 5.0 & above) – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
+Updated versions are available in the company's forum.
 * **CurrentTransformProgram.xml** (version 4.5 & above) – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **default.otlfd** (version 7.0 until 11.5) – Default OpenType feature definitions used when adding common OpenType features.
 Replaced with `TFEATURESETTINGSFORM` in version 12 & above.
-* **Denissen.ttf** (version 4.5 until 5.5 – located in the fonts folder) – Erwin Denissen designed this handwriting font with only Basic Latin characters (the font dates from about 2000).
-The font was dropped after version 5.6.
+* **Denissen.ttf** (version 4.5 until 5.5 – located in the fonts folder) – This handwriting font covers only Basic Latin characters (the font is named after the company's president family name, dates from about 2000 and was dropped after 5.6).
 * **FC#####.otf/ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** and recent versions names the font as up to 25 characters preceded by 5 numbers.
 * **FC#####.woff** – Temporary font used when testing web fonts.
 * **fc12.cfg** (version 12.0) – Configuration file located in the user's directory.
 * **FCOutDrw.dll** – Dynamic link library located in the system root directory used for advanced outlines (version 10 & above).
 * **fcp5.cfg** (version 5.0 until 5.6) – Configuration file located in the system root directory.
 * **fcppreview.txt** (version 3.0 until 4.5) – Text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
-* **FCPSHL.dll** (version 3.0 until 6.0) – Adds the **Open with FontCreator** menu item to all fonts.
+* **FCPSHL.dll** (version 3.0 until 6.5) – Adds the **Open with FontCreator** menu item to all fonts.
+In version 7.0 & above it adds the program itself to the Open with context menu.
 * **fntXX.tmp** or **fntXXX.tmp** – Temporary font used when saving (the last two or three characters in the filename is a letter and/or number combo).
-* **FontCreatorSetup.exe** – Install the 32-bit version.
+* **FontCreatorSetup.exe** – Install the Win32 version.
-* **FontCreatorSetup-x64.exe** (version 11.5 & above) – Install the 64-bit version.
+* **FontCreatorSetup-x64.exe** (version 11.5 & above) – Install the Win64 version.
 * **FontCreator.tip** (version 2.0 until 6.5) – Contains paragraphs in `TTIPOFTHEDAYFORM` to store tips and tricks.
 The window will appear empty if removed.
 * **FontCreator YYYYMMDD HHMMSS ###.dat/prd** (version 12.0) – Contains crash info (located in `ProgramData\High-Logic\Errors` – YYYYMMDD HHMMSS ### is the timestamp and random numbers).
 Prior to FontCreator 12.0.0.2561 it includes the Call Stack Information.
 * **FontInstaller.dll** (version 2.0 until 6.5) and **FontInstaller2.dll** (version 7.0 & above) – Dynamic link libraries used by `TFONTINSTALLFORM` to install fonts.